Synthetic Dynamics: Complex action

 Even more, other cases can be obtained by imposing further conditions on the system.
 For example: \begin{itemize} \item If $\partial_\phi\Omega_m=0$, there is no coupling with the impetus of $\psi$. \item If $\partial_\phi\Omega_g=0$, there is no external potential $V_g$ affecting the dynamics of $\psi$.
 This and the previous case together lead to a free field dynamics of $\psi$. \item If $\Omega_m=0$, then $\Omega_g$ is not necessarily null, but it must be a conserved quantity along $\tau$ that depends only on parameters $\chi$. \end{itemize}

-The case $\Omega_m=0$ is far from trivial since one can still use eq. (\ref{1id}), incorporating the properties of the space of parameters $\chi$.
+The case $\Omega_m=0$ is far from trivial, since one can still use the thermodynamic relation (\ref{1id}), incorporating the properties of the space of parameters $\chi$.
+Here, with $\Omega_m=0$, the free action $F$ and entropy $\sigma$ become directly tied to the imaginary part $\Omega_g$ of the principal function and the noise term $\Theta$.
 This is analogous to studying the thermodynamics of the respective system.
 For the case at hand, eq. (\ref{1id}) yields:

+Note that, if $\kappa={\rm i}/\hbar$, the free action $F$ becomes complex in general: $F=\Omega_m+{\rm i}\,(\Omega_g-\hbar\,\Theta)$.
+This complex free action encodes both the dynamical (real) and thermodynamical (imaginary) aspects of the system, consistent with the complex action formalism developed in this section.

 If we define the \emph{internal action} as $U:=F-\Omega$ (here we have $\Omega=\Omega_m+{\rm i}\,\Omega_g$), then passing to the thermodynamic potential $U$ description yields the following equation of state: